Funkix6/ha_chat_app/README.md

 ## How to use :
  It is simple.
 If you have a Google account you can connect via Google and start chatting right away !
  I will add a E-mail Password login in the near future.

+## Source Code :
+You can find the source code of this project in the master's branch.